ElhadiMohsenAbdalla/MARopt/README.md

 7. You can visulaize the pareto front of the MAR measures and present different pareto optimal scenarios.
 You aslo can compare different pareto optiaml solutions together

 ![ScreenShot](/Figures/fig7.JPG)

+# Acknowledgements
+This work was supported by the EviBAN project (Evidence based assessment of NWRM for sustainable water management).
+EviBAN is funded under the Water JPI 2018 Joint Call - WaterWorks 2017 on “Closing the Water Cycle Gap – Sustainable Management of Water Resources”, the research council of Norway (grant no 300281), and the Academy of Finland (no 326787).